casper-network/casper-node/execution_engine_testing/tests/src/profiling/README.md

 # `state-initializer`

 This is used to initialize global state in preparation for running one of the other executables.
-It allows them to avoid taking into account the cost of installing the Proof of Stake and Mint contracts.
+It allows them to avoid taking into account the cost of installing the Handle Payment and Mint contracts.

 It takes a single optional command line argument to specify the directory in which to store the persistent data and outputs the post-state hash from the commit response.
 This hash will be used as an input to other profiling executables.